CliffordAnderson/XQuery4Humanists/04-Integrating-CSV-and-JSON.md

 }
 ```

-Just a short (and terminologically free) note about the syntax.
-The square brackets represent arrays, meaning that they contain zero to many ordered values.
-The curly brackets represent objects, which contain keys on the left side of the colon and values on the right side.
+Just a short (and terminologically free) note about the JSON syntax we see here: The square brackets represent *arrays*, meaning that they contain zero to many ordered values.
+The curly brackets represent *objects*, which contain *keys* on the left side of the colon and *values* on the right side.
 If you are using a string as a key or value, then you must put it in quotation marks.
 You can read the [whole JSON specification](http://www.json.org/) in less than ten minutes.

 To fetch the JSON with XQuery, we write an expression very similar to our initial expression to fetch a CSV document.